In general, every website needs assets: images, stylesheets, favicons and etc. In such cases, you can create a directory named

 <img> tags instead of the Markdown image syntax though.
 The syntax is exactly the same as in JSX.

 You could also just use Markdown image syntax, but you would have to manually maintain the image paths yourself and isn't recommended.

 Keep in mind that:

-- Missing files will not be called at compilation time, and will result in a 404 error.
+- Missing files references via hardcoded absolute paths will not be detected at compilation time, and will result in a 404 error.